dortania/OpenCore-Install-Guide/extras/acpi.md

 > So why do we care ablout these tables?

 macOS can be very picky about the devices present in the DSDT and so our job is to correct it.
-The main devices that need to be corrected to boot are:
+The main devices that need to be corrected for macOS to work properly:

 *  Embedded controllers(EC)
    * All semi-modern intel machines have an EC exposed in their DSDT, with many AMD systems also having it exposed.
 These controllers are not compatible with macOS so then need to be hidden from macOS and replaced with a dumby EC when running macOS catalina